CristianContrera95/TaskListCreana/README.md

 ## Quickstart:
 ### Docker
 1. Copy `.env` to root folder and set values.
+   - Nota: Check enviroment variable POSTGRES_SERVER is set to use with Docker
 2. Run with Docker Compose:
    ```bash
    docker compose up --build